top of page

 • Novice boats must contain ONLY first year rowers, but can be Freshmen, Sophomore or Junior rowers

-• Lightweight boats must have an average weight of rower of less than 150 lbs for boys and 130 lbs for girls
+• Lightweight boats must have each individual rower weigh less than 150 lbs for boys and 130 lbs for girls

 • JV Boats are for rowers that are made up of Freshmen, Sophomore and Junior rowers, but one or more (typically all) are not first year rowers